 When I picture a cabaret show in Paris, I immediately envision a line of beautiful women dancing the can-can.
 But little did I know that there is more to a cabaret than just the can-can.
 In fact, it is a huge part of French history and culture.

-Visiting a cabaret had been on my bucket list for a long while and during my most recent visit to Paris and finally was able to go!
-Before my visit, I spent time researching the cabaret scene in Paris to help guide my choice of venue and to get a better idea of what to expect.
+If visiting a cabaret is on your bucket list, you’ve come to the right place!
+Before I visited a cabaret in Paris, I spent time researching the cabaret scene in Paris to help guide my choice of venue and to get a better idea of what to expect.
 I also spent some time speaking with French friends and family to get their opinions and recommendations.
-And now having been to a show, I can confidently say I learned a lot about this element of French culture and found it to be a wonderful evening out!

 *Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.